rekin5320/minesweeper/README.md

 The logo used in this project comes from [textcraft](https://textcraft.net) and [is licensed free of charge for commercial or non-commercial use](https://textcraft.net/privacy.php).

-The background image used in this project is from [RareGALLERY](https://rare-gallery.com)and is licensed free of charge for commercial or non-commercial use.
+The background image used in this project is from [RareGALLERY](https://rare-gallery.com) and is licensed free of charge for commercial or non-commercial use.